jenbrissman/FollowSpot/README.md

 Features
 ------
 ### Login and Registration
-Allow the user to create an account to store all of their audition information and materials.
+The user will create a personal account to store all of their audition information and materials.
 I have integrated the Twilio API to send the user an SMS message confirming their connection to the app.

 ![Home/Login](static/img/Login.GIF)